 - Employee contributions/deferrals Each year, participants may make voluntary pre-tax or Roth contributions of 1% to 50% of his or her qualified annual compensation, as defined by the Plan.
 Participants may also make voluntary after-tax contributions in an amount which, when added to the participant's pre-tax and/or Roth contributions, does not exceed 50% of his or her qualified annual compensation.
 Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
 Catch-up contributions are subject to employer matching contributions in certain circumstances.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollover).
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-Contributions are subject to certain federally mandated limitations. - Automatic compensation reduction election/automatic increase In June 2017, we adopted the Substitute Third Amendment to our Plan, or the Third Amendment.
-Pursuant to the Third Amendment, any individual who becomes employed or reemployed by the employer on or after July 1, 2017 and who does not make an affirmative election to make or not make contributions to the Plan within 30 days of employment or reemployment date will automatically be subject to a 2% compensation reduction and have that amount contributed to the Plan as a pre-tax contribution.
-Further, effective July 1, 2018, for any individual who becomes employed or reemployed by the employer on or after July 1, 2017, such participant's pre-tax or Roth contribution election will increase annually by 1% up to 5% on each anniversary date of the participant's date of enrollment, as either pre-tax or Roth contributions as described in the Third Amendment.
-A participant may elect to opt out of the automatic increase program and may also revoke or change their automatic compensation reduction election at any time.

-- Employer matching contributions During 2018 and 2017 the Participating Employers made matching contributions equal to 100% of the first 5% of each contributing employee's qualified annual compensation on a before-tax and/or Roth elective deferral basis.
-The employer matching contribution is intended to satisfy a safe harbor contribution formula permitted by Internal Revenue Service, or IRS, regulations.
+Contributions are subject to certain federally mandated limitations. - Automatic compensation reduction election/automatic increase In June 2017, we adopted the Substitute Third Amendment to our Plan, ("Third Amendment").
+Pursuant to the Third Amendment, any individual who becomes employed or is newly employed by the employer and who does not make an affirmative election to make or not make contributions to the Plan within 30 days of employment or reemployment date will automatically be subject to a 2% compensation reduction and have that amount contributed to the Plan as a pre-tax contribution.
+Such participant's pre-tax or Roth contribution election will increase annually by 1% up to 5% on each anniversary date of the participant's date of enrollment, as either pre-tax or Roth contributions as described in the Third Amendment.
+A participant may elect to opt out of the automatic increase program and may also revoke or change their automatic compensation reduction election at any time. - Employer matching contributions During 2019 and 2018, the Participating Employers made matching contributions equal to 100% of the first 5% of each contributing employee's qualified annual compensation on a before-tax and/or Roth elective deferral basis.
+The employer matching contribution is intended to satisfy a safe harbor contribution formula permitted by Internal Revenue Service ("IRS") regulations.
 By making the safe harbor matching contribution, the Plan will automatically satisfy the nondiscrimination requirements that otherwise would apply to 401(k) contributions made by the Plan.
 Employer contributions to the Plan are invested based on the participant's investment election.
 If a participant fails to make a designation, his or her contributions shall be invested in the Plan's default investments in a life-cycle fund with the target retirement date nearest to age 65.
-Life-cycle funds are designed for target retirement dates between 2005 and 2055 at five year intervals, and the mix of investments in each fund changes over time becoming more conservative as the target retirement date approaches. - Profit sharing contributions Employer profit sharing contributions may also be made to the Plan at the Company's discretion.
-We ceased making discretionary profit sharing contributions under the Plan in 2015.
+Life-cycle funds are designed for target retirement dates between 2005 and 2060 at five-year intervals, and the mix of investments in each fund changes over time, becoming more conservative as the target retirement date approaches.